 It is when the potassium levels in the blood are too low.

-Potassium is an important electrolyte for the function of nerve and muscle cells , especially for the muscle cells of the heart.
+Potassium is an essential electrolyte for the function of nerve and muscle cells, especially for the muscle cells of the heart.

 Your kidneys control your body’s potassium levels, allowing excess potassium to leave the body through urine or sweat.